Digital Imaging Technicians (D.I.T.) of film and tv crews have nowadays the need to store and copy Terabytes of data in the field.

 In the DIT-Box the Media Utility software reads the XQD and SxS (Pro) cards.
 The application can make 3 copies of each of 4 memorycards in parallel at the same time.

-The copy can be made to an internal drive, an LTO-6 or LTO-7 drive, external hard disk or other media.
+The copy can be made to an internal drive, external harddisc, an LTO-drive (3.2 to 12.8 TB uncompressed from $30) or other media.
 After copying the application runs a verification check on the media.

 The Media Utility software also formats the cards for new use and runs a quality check on the integration of the card and its datatracks.